giacbrd/SmartPipeline/docs/usage.rst

 This is what :meth:`.Stage.on_start` method solves.
 It is simply used to initialize attributes "a posteriori".
 It is normally called after ``__init__``, but in case of execution on multiple processes, it is called once, on the stage copy, at process start.
-This allow stateful stages, locally to each process;
+This allows stateful stages, locally to each process;
 it is also useful for safety and for avoiding copying large data.

 Also for :class:`.ErrorManager` it is necessary to define :meth:`.ErrorManager.on_start`,